JElchison/iframe-kiosk/README.md

 To see a running example, check out https://jelchison.github.io/iframe-kiosk/

 ## Webpages
-Your own custom webpages can be used, instead of the Cincinnati-centril webpages provided.
+Your own custom webpages can be used, instead of the Cincinnati-centric webpages provided.
 Be sure to keep `delaySec` in sync with `urls`.

 ### Mixed Content
 Beware the standard pitfall:  Browsers may reject mixed content.
 If you're serving index.html via HTTPS, browsers may not want to load HTTP webpages in the iframe.